 Medicare Payment

-On September 11, 2023, The US Oncology Network submitted formal comments to the Centers for Medicare & Medicaid Services (CMS) in response to the CY 2024 Physician Fee Schedule (PFS) proposed rule.
-If implemented as proposed, the rule would lead to a 3.34% decrease in the conversion factor.
-This reflects the statutorily-required update to the conversion factor for CY 2024 of 0%, the one-time 2.5% increase for 2023 and the onset of the 1.25% increase for 2025 provided by the Consolidated Appropriations Act of 2023, as well as the statutory budget neutrality adjustment.
+On July 10, 2024, the Centers for Medicare & Medicaid Services (CMS) released the CY 2025 Physician Fee Schedule (PFS) proposed rule.
+For CY2025, CMS is proposing a 2.8% across-the-board payment cut.
+This reflects the statutorily-required update to the conversion factor for CY 2025 of 0%, the expiration of the 2.93% increase for 2024 required by the Consolidated Appropriations Act of 2024, and a 0.05% statutorily-required budget neutrality adjustment.

-In its comment letter, The Network pointed out that this is the fourth consecutive year CMS has called for a reduction in the conversion factor and reimbursement under the physician fee schedule.
+This is the fifth straight year CMS has called for a reduction in the conversion factor and reimbursement under the physician fee schedule.
 While Congress has thankfully passed legislation to mitigate some (but not all) of these proposed cuts, inflation and practice expenses have continued to rise.
-The cost of staffing and interest rates also continue to grow.
+The cost of staffing and interest rates continue to grow.
 According to the American Medical Association, when adjusting for the full impact of inflation on practice costs, Medicare physician payment has declined by 26% from 2001 to 2023.
 The failure for the PFS to keep up with inflation, and its failure to account for the costs of many specialized oncology resources, make it difficult for community oncology practices to remain financially sustainable.

 Clearly, more needs to be done to protect the viability of independent physician practices.
 The Network looks forward to working with Congress, CMS, and other physician stakeholders to find a long-term solution that stabilizes Medicare payment and accounts for rising inflation.